Schedule a Conversation

 • Admin access to the Webflow site

-If you haven't chosen a platform yet, the Donation Software Comparison for Nonprofits covers the main options and how to match them to your organisation's stage.
+If you haven't chosen a platform yet, the Donation Software Comparison for Nonprofits covers the main options.

 Fundraise Up: Modal via Campaign Hash Code

 Fundraise Up uses a modal overlay approach.
-The donation form doesn't live on your Webflow page — it loads as a fullscreen overlay when a donor clicks a button.
-This means the integration has two parts: the embed script that loads Fundraise Up on the page, and the campaign hash code that opens the correct donation form.
+The donation form loads as a fullscreen overlay when a donor clicks a button.
+The integration has two parts: the embed script that loads Fundraise Up on the page, and the campaign hash code that opens the correct form.

 Step 1: Add the Fundraise Up Embed Script